 - 1. Why a Neighbourhood Plan for the former Land Settlement Associations' Estate at Great Abington?

-- 2. Background to this 'for referendum' version and next steps
+- 2. Background

 - 3. Requirements of a Neighbourhood Plan

 - 4. The Neighbourhood Plan area

 - 5. Aims and Objectives

 - 6. Planning policies

 - Policy GAL/1: Extensions to and Rebuilding of Original Dwellings (including those that have been rebuilt)

 - Policy GAL/2: Additional dwellings

 - Policy GAL/3: Road usage limitation in the Neighbourhood Plan area

 - 7. Brent Ditch